 The decision is made – you’re running a raffle.
-Now you need ideas for raising funds.
+Time to do some serious ticket selling.

 What’s the ‘In Support Of’ feature?

-You’ll have lots of people selling tickets for your raffle, so if you’re interested in tracking who’s selling what, the ‘In Support Of’ feature comes in handy.
+You’ll have lots of people selling tickets for your raffle, so if you want to break it down and see who's selling what, you can add the 'In Support Of' feature to your raffle page.

 The ‘In Support Of’ feature adds a drop-down list to your raffle page where ticket buyers can select their seller (the person they’re supporting by buying the ticket).